klingklangklong/music_information_retrieval_LTCC/README.md

-# Listening to Climate Change - Algorithm
+# Music Information Retrieval Tools
+This tool has been used to extract meaningul information from existing musical pieces.
+This information has been used to compose new songs for the Listening to Climate Change concert produced by kling klang klong.

 ## 1. Setup